Creatorless

 1. What happens if a Creatorless token doesn’t work?

-At launch, Creatorless buys ~1% of the token supply (≈0.3 SOL) at market price.
+At launch, Creatorless purchases ~1% of the token supply (≈0.3 SOL) at market price.

-Creatorless only locks capital after the token proves real usage.
+Creatorless only locks capital after the narrative proves real usage.

-The token must generate at least $50 in cumulative fees.
+The token must generate at least $50 in cumulative protocol fees.

 This ensures: